possen/fothello/README.md

 * UI for managing users, selecting competitors and selecting multiple manual players.
 * saving game state in more places.
 * detect end of game, display score
-* more than 2 players.
+* more than 2 players?

 Classes
 =======